Chargebacks

 .

-• cost of the transaction does not outweigh the potential loss incurred from a second chargeback fee.
+• cost does not outweigh the potential loss incurred from a second chargeback fee.

 • amount is too low to justify the effort in gathering compelling evidence.